sanath1188/currency-converter/README.md

 # currency-converter
 An app that converts amount from one currency type to another.
 Uses the exchangeratesapi to calculate the values up.
 Has a cron job running everyday once to map the currency data in the database.

-Stack used:
+## Stack used
     - NodeJS
     - Angular 12
     - MySQL database

 0. Walkthrough video: https://general-project-assets.s3.ap-south-1.amazonaws.com/currency-converter/currency_converter_walkthrough.mp4
 1. Install pm2 globally